Jennifer Rush: Passion (1988) and Wings of Desire (1989)

 Rush's last studio two albums with CBS Records International were Passion in 1988 and Wings of Desire in 1989.

 For Passion, Harold Faltermeyer and Michael Bolton once again produced and/or co-wrote some songs for Rush.
 Most of the writers and producers had not worked on Rush's previous albums.
 These included Bob Halligan Jr., Chuck Wild, Ric Wake, Michael Omartian, Diane Warren, Keith Forsey, and Jellybean.

 CBS initially had high expectations for Passion.
 The album had 340,000 pre-release orders in Germany, the largest ever ship-out for an album released by CBS records at the time.
 In the long run, the album ultimately shipped 500,000 copies, achieving a platinum certification but falling short of the 1 to 1.5 million copies shipped individually by the first three albums.
 Passion peaked at number three in West Germany and stayed on the albums chart for 22 weeks.
 Outside of Germany, the album was most successful in Switzerland where it reached number four and achieved a gold certification.
 The album also reached the top 10 in Sweden, the top 20 in Finland and the top 30 in Austria.

 The only charting single from Passion was "You're My One and Only", which reached the top 30 in Switzerland and West Germany.
 The second and third singles, "Keep All the Fires Burning Bright" and "Love Get Ready", failed to enter any music charts.

+Jennifer contributed vocals to the 1988 Mandoki album Strangers in a Paradise.

 In 1989, Rush recorded a duet with Placido Domingo, "Till I Loved You".
 The single reached the top 30 in the United Kingdom, Rush's first top 40 entry in the country since "Ring of Ice".

 On her next studio album Wings of Desire, Jennifer worked with new writers and producers who were not involved on earlier albums, with the exception of Michael Bolton and Bob Halligan Jr. Producers on this album were Christopher Neil, Phil Ramone and Michael J. Powell.
 Songwriters included Amy Sky, Bruce Gaitsch, Jackie Rawe, Alfie Zappacosta, Graham Shaw, Tomas Ledin, Felix Weber, and David Palmer.